racodond/sonar-gherkin-plugin/README.md

  * Tags should not be set on Examples
  * Then steps should follow a regular expression
  * Unused variable should be removed
- * Use Ant and But instead of redundant Given/When/Then
+ * Use And and But instead of redundant Given/When/Then
  * Useless tags should be removed
  * When steps should follow a regular expression
  * Wording should remain at business level